Montesa-JAN/Montesa-JAN/README.md

 # Hi there!

 ## About Me
-I am a fourth-year computer science student at STI - College, passionate about coding and technology.
+I am a recent graduate with a Bachelor of Science in Computer Science at STI - College, Ortigas - Cainta, passionate about coding and technology.
 With a strong foundation in various programming languages and web development, I enjoy tackling challenging problems and building innovative solutions.

 ## Skills
 - **Programming Languages**: Python, C#, Java.<br>
-- **Web Development**: HTML, CSS, JavaScript, PHP.
-**Other Skills**: Communication, Problem-Solving, Project Management, Time Management, Technical Documentation
+- **Web Development**: HTML, CSS, JavaScript, WordPress **Other Skills**: Communication, Problem-Solving, Project Management, Time Management, Technical Documentation

 ## Projects